ramon-tomas-c/IdentityServer4/README.md

 ## IS4 client settings and default values

-Default settings that can be overriden through AppSettings.json or Environment variables.
+Default settings that can be overriden through environment variables in docker-compose environment section

 ```csharp
  public string ClientId { get; set; }